 Boa Island and the Caldragh Cemetary Janus Head

 Boa Island is located in Lower Lough Erne which is in Fermanagh Northern Ireland.
 Lough Erne is located in the northwest corner of Ireland.
 The Lough is made up of 2 large lakes with Enniskillen sitting on an island that separates the upper and a lower lough that runs into the sea in Donegal through Ballyshannon.
 Within the lake are several beautiful and mysterious islands including Boa Island, Lusty Beg, Lusty More, Devenish and White Island.

 The Janus Stone Boa Island

 The Janus Stone on Boa Island predates Christianity and it is believed that it goes far back in time to pagan Ireland.
 The stone itself is over 2000 years old and is one of the most famous carved stones in Ireland today.

 To find the Janus figure Boa Island which is located on Boa Island Road you can take the A32 North from Fermanagh Town until you reach the B82 which takes you onto Boa Island.
 The Cemetary at Caldragh is signposted on the left about 2 km down.
 Watch carefully the sign is very small and you will probably miss it the first time.
 You will need to rent a car to see this mysterious Island as no tour buses go there.

-You will drive down what appears to be a farmer’s tractor lane with crops on either side, follow the road to the end where you will see a small parking lot on the left-hand side and a cow gate.
+You will drive down what appears to be a farmer’s tractor lane with crops on either side, and follow the road to the end where you will see a small parking lot on the left-hand side and a cow gate.
 The cow gate has a small sign telling you that you are at Caldragh Cemetary.

 Held within the mysterious Caldragh Cemetery, which is said to be one of the “thin places”, stands the two curious figures that have caused scholars to scratch their heads for many years.
 As you enter the graveyard you will spot the Janus head slightly to the left.